-Here we are going to consider some points of importance about this significant stage of UI design.
+Here we are going to consider some points of importance in this significant stage of UI design.

 Aspects affecting the choice

-Lots of discussions are raised here and there about the color scheme which is more effective in creating good interfaces.
-Although lots of participants of this big debate try to find a universal solution, here in Tubik Studio we suppose the cure-all does not exist.
-Every project in UI/UX design is highly individual and needs thoughtful approach weighing all pros and cons.
+Lots of discussions are raised here and there about the color scheme, which is more effective in creating good interfaces.
+Although lots of participants in this big debate try to find a universal solution, here in Tubik Studio, we suppose the cure-all does not exist.
+Every project in UI/UX design is highly individual and needs a thoughtful approach weighing all pros and cons.

-There are several vital aspects that should be taken into account on the initial stages of choosing the general color scheme for a website or application.
+There are several vital aspects that should be taken into account in the initial stages of choosing the general color scheme for a website or application.

 In the sphere of UI/UX design, accessibility is mostly defined as the ability of the product to reach as many people as possible.
-That means that the decision “to use or not to use” should be mostly based on users’ needs and wishes but not on their physical abilities.
+That means that the decision “to use or not to use” should be mostly based on the user’s needs and wishes but not on their physical abilities.
 Color scheme issue is among the main factors affecting this aspect.
-Taking it into account, a designer should think over the users of different age, special needs, disabilities which can also determine the choice of color for the background and layout elements.
+Taking it into account, a designer should think over the users of different ages, special needs, and disabilities, which can also determine the choice of color for the background and layout elements.

 Designing app screens or web pages, it is also important to remember that users are going to use the product on different devices.
-That can make a crucial effect on usability as often what looks slickly stylish, attractive and clear on the high-resolution professional monitor can transform into a dirty stain on the small low-res screen.
-In every project, designers should take their time on checking their solutions on different devices and in various resolutions: that simple step enables to reveal the problems and fix them on the early stages of design.
-Color scheme, certainly, influences this issue among the first.
+That can have a crucial effect on usability as often what looks slickly stylish, attractive, and clear on a high-resolution professional monitor can transform into a dirty stain on the small low-res screen.
+In every project, designers should take their time to check their solutions on different devices and in various resolutions: that simple step enables them to reveal the problems and fix them in the early stages of design.
+Color scheme certainly, influences this issue.

-One more thing to consider while choosing the appropriate color scheme and the type of background is potential environments in which users are going to use it regularly and frequently.
+One more thing to consider while choosing the appropriate color scheme and the type of background is the potential environments in which users are going to use it regularly and frequently.
 In terms of constant use under natural light, the dark background can literally create the effect of reflection, especially on glossy screens typical for tablets and smartphones.
-On the contrary, in terms of regular use in the badly-lit environment, the dark background can take the light away from the screen which has a bad influence on navigation and readability.
-So, the issue of color combinations, contrast and shades draw big attention here.
+On the contrary, in terms of regular use in a badly-lit environment, the dark background can take the light away from the screen, which has a bad influence on navigation and readability.
+So, the issue of color combinations, contrast, and shades draws big attention here.

-Therefore, as we can see, choosing the appropriate background color for the layout is the vital step affecting such a key characteristic of any product as usability.
+Therefore, as we can see, choosing the appropriate background color for the layout is a vital step affecting such a key characteristic of any product as usability.

 Clearly define the aim of the product

 It is very important to define the most important useful points of the product which are going to solve the user’s problems.
-This data will determine what kind of contents drives your product.
+This data will determine what kind of content drives your product.

-However, if your product is visually driven and moves more round images rather than text, color scheme with the dark or bright background for the interface can become an efficient solution as the colors of the images can fell deeper and the general layout, if accomplished properly, can get stylish and sometimes even luxury look.
+However, if your product is visually driven and moves more round images rather than text, a color scheme with a dark or bright background for the interface can become an efficient solution as the colors of the images can feel deeper, and the general layout, if accomplished properly, can get stylish and sometimes even luxury look.

 Analyze your target audience

-As we have mentioned plenty of times in our previous articles, defining and analyzing the target audience is the first thing a designer should do working over effective design solutions.
-Knowing who is your potential user and what they will want to get from your product is the solid basis for the helpful, usable and attractive interface.
+As we have mentioned plenty of times in our previous articles, defining and analyzing the target audience is the first thing a designer should do to work on effective design solutions.
+Knowing who is your potential user and what they will want to get from your product is the solid basis for a helpful, usable, and attractive interface.
 Middle-aged and older people tend to like interfaces with light backgrounds as they find them more intuitive and navigable.
-Younger people can find well-performed interfaces with the dark background more original and stylish and it can be the way to involve target users.
-Teenagers and children can be attracted with thought-out interfaces using bright backgrounds and funny details.
+Younger people can find well-performed interfaces with the dark background more original and stylish, and it can be a way to involve target users.
+Teenagers and children can be attracted to thought-out interfaces using bright backgrounds and funny details.
 Certainly, it deeply depends on the nature of the product functionality and content; however, typical preferences of the target audience can also be a good clue to efficient decisions.

 Research the competition

 One more thing to remember is that your product is not going to appear one and the only on the market.
-It is going to participate in great and dynamic competition the prize in which is popularity and users attention.
-The choice of color scheme can be the way to make a product standing out of the crowd that can be crucial to enable the first wish of interaction from user’s side.
+It is going to participate in great and dynamic competition, the prize in which is popularity and users’ attention.
+The choice of color scheme can be the way to make a product stand out from the crowd, which can be crucial to enable the first wish of interaction from the user’s side.
 Time spent on researching the existing products in the sphere can save much more time and effort on the redesign of ineffective solutions.

 Test as much as possible

 In practice, we have published earlier two practical case studies on UI design in which color schemes were redesigned in the process.
-In the case of Echo App design, it was made after the problems revealed via user testing, while in case of Tracking App it was determined by the issue of consistency for all the versions of the product.
+In the case of the Echo App design, it was made after the problems revealed via user testing, while in the case of the Tracking App, it was determined by the issue of consistency for all the versions of the product.
 Welcome to read the cases in detail.

 3C of Interface Design: Color, Contrast, Content